 About Thomas Rousseau

 Thomas Ryan Rousseau grew up in the suburbs of Dallas, Texas, where he attended Coppell High School.
 While enrolled, he was involved with The Sidekick, the Coppell High School student newspaper where he was the staff cartoonist during his senior year.
-He also contributed to video production and wrote a number of opinion columns to the paper.
-This appears to be where the young white supremacist cultivated the propaganda production skills that have aided in his rapid ascension into leadership on the racist right, first with Vanguard America and later with his founding of Patriot Front.
+He also contributed to video production and wrote a number of opinion columns for the paper.
+This appears to be where the young white supremacist cultivated the propaganda production skills that propelled his rapid ascension into leadership on the racist right, first with Vanguard America and later with his founding of Patriot Front.

 In his own words

 “A nation within a nation is our goal.
 Our people face complete annihilation as our culture and heritage are attacked from all sides.” — Patriot Front manifesto

 “The State was founded on liberal ideals, even from inception, but many acts of the people counteracted its original foundation and ensured a White American homeland for a time.
 However, due to the basis of the State’s founding, these bulwarks against the eventual degeneration of the Republic were temporary and ultimately futile.” — Patriot Front manifesto